 After spending hundreds of dollars on a high-end vacuum cleaner, many purchasers decide to protect that investment with an extended warranty from Upsie

 .
 A Dyson extended warranty

-from Upsie provides customers with 24/7 claims service and free, round-trip, two-day shipping to a certified service center.
-If repairing the product exceeds its value, Upsie will even offer a replacement.
+from Upsie provides customers with 24/7 claims service.
+They offer local repairs or free, round-trip, two-day shipping to a certified service center.
+If repairing the product exceeds its value on the first claim, Upsie will even offer a replacement.